MickStanciu/Stock-Journal/documentation/progress.md

   - [ ] make sure to search for invalid tenant [Gateway Api] [selected for development]
   - [x] make sure to search for duplicate names [done]
   - [ ] catch db errors in the controller [selected for development]
+- [ ] update controller to accept only name and password [selected for development]

 #### Tech Debt [selected for development] ####
 - [ ] move Exception from controller to a default ExceptionMapper